Kentucky Paralegal Career Guide

 Kentucky Paralegal Salary Outlook

-In May 2014, the US Bureau of Labor Statistics reported 3,070 paralegals and legal assistants employed throughout the state of Kentucky.3 The average paralegal salary in Kentucky was reported at $44,730.3 However, the average paralegal salary in Louisville was higher, at $46,240.4 Lexington area paralegals also earn a higher average salary of $45,310.4 Though these averages are below the national average, candidates should keep in mind that the cost of living in Kentucky is generally lower than in other states.
-Formal paralegal education, work experience, and certification will position prospective paralegals throughout the state to demand more competitive salaries.
+The average paralegal salary in Kentucky is $45,590.2 However, the average paralegal salary in metro areas tends to be higher.
+For example, in the Lexington area the average paralegal salary is $49,000.2 Though these averages are below the national average of $53,910, candidates should keep in mind that the cost of living in Kentucky is generally lower than in other states.2 Formal paralegal education, work experience, and certification will position prospective paralegals throughout the state to demand more competitive salaries.

 Kentucky Paralegal Salary Info By Metro Area